rcos/VRCTF_RCOS/Documentation/Apple_Compile_How_To.md

     - this might ask you to restart your phone. do it.
 - This direction applies for after the build works, but for this one you go to: Settings >> General >> VPN & Device Management
     - Tap your developer certificate → Trust
+- This project must be rebuilt on the phone every time; while the app apears on the iPhone as its own app, it will not allow you to open it after too long.